andre-st/creative-coding/README.md

 ## [Collage (2018)](./collage/)

-Javascript/CSS to generate collages from some given images.
+Javascript/CSS to generate random collages from some given images.
 Currently it reproduces the style of Jelle Marten's "[In The Quivering Forest](https://www.google.com/search?q=Jelle+Martens+%22In+The+Quivering+Forest%22&tbm=isch)" only.
 It creates and composes SVG _patterns_ instead of drawing on a HTML5 canvas.